 1978 - The Richard Young Residence, Livingston Manor NY.
 Unbuilt.

 1978 - The Rafael Carillo Apartment, Upper East Side, New York NY.
 Mirrored curtains in the living room.
 Two levels, similar to the Vallo Benjamin but with different layout.
-Project architect, David Graham.
-Client unknown.
+Designed with David Graham.
+Built by Marco Martelli.
 Featured in GA Houses 6.

-1978 - The Dani and Irene Siegel Remodel, 351 Dune Road, Westhampton Beach NY.
+1978 - The Daniel (Dani) and Irene Siegel Remodel, 351 Dune Road, Westhampton Beach NY.
 Project manager, Eric Cummings.
 Sold to Lee Mellis.
 Sold to Eli Katz.
 Sold in 2011 to Pauline and Stuart Olsten.

 1978 - The Robert Hedaya House, Deal NJ.
-Status and address unknown.
-Possibly 48 Monmouth, needs verification.
+Client wanted a house for his art.
+Status unknown.

 1979 - The Hong Fok Investment Holdings Private Ltd. Apartments, Orchard Road, Singapore.
 74 units.
 Unbuilt.

 1980 - Ten Bungalows for the Hong Fok Investment Holding Company, Hong Kong.
+Project manager, Eric Cummings.
 Unbuilt.

 1980 - The Henry Kwee Residence, Singapore.
 Unbuilt.